skilld-labs/google_cse/README.txt

 Google Custom Search Engine (CSE) is an embedded search engine that can be used to search any set of one or more sites.
 No Google API key is required.
-More info at http://www.google.com/coop/cse/
+Read more at http://www.google.com/cse/.

 QUICK SETUP
 -----------